Sheetalrana190/SEP_Group-_Project/Research_Deliverable_1.md

 6. **Uptown Parking - Uptown Waterloo Business Improvement Area**
    - The Uptown Waterloo Business Improvement Area provides information on parking options in Uptown Waterloo.
 It mentions the two-hour free parking limit and the need for visitors to purchase additional parking time, highlighting the limited availability of parking spaces [6].

+7.	**Car Parking Problem in Urban Areas, Causes and Solutions:** This paper discusses how parking shortages and high parking demand contribute to traffic congestion in urban areas.
+It highlights the imbalance between parking supply and demand as a key factor[12].

+8.	**How Much Urban Traffic is Searching for Parking?:** This study estimates the proportion of urban traffic caused by drivers searching for parking.
+It provides insights into the impact of cruising for parking on overall traffic congestion[13].

 ---

 ### Main Causes of Parking Congestion